 I’ve tried to find evidence of American babywearing in colonial and antebellum eras.
 I believe that it was practiced even though there is not much proof of it.
 In most cultures wearing your baby comes from necessity, and the paintings and written documentation from these eras do not focus on the lower classes where babywearing would have been necessary.
 I’ve accumulated a few photos of babywearing paintings, photos and artwork which you can view on my Pinterest page.
 And if you really to see a wonderful collection of babywearing photos from around the world visit Hybrid Rasta Mama.
 She has the best photo collection I’ve ever seen.
 I believe that the traditions of babywearing throughout the world must have been continued by some of our ancestors in the early days of American.
 It’s even mentioned by contemporary authors.

 I wish now that I could ask my grandmother’s sisters what they did back then.
-Maggie’s grandmother was Indian and I think there was some Scotch or Welsh somewhere back there too so maybe something was passed down.
+Maggie’s grandmother was American-Indian and I think there was some Scotch or Welsh somewhere back there too so maybe something was passed down.
 Who knows?
 I may never know whether Maggie wore her babies, but I certainly wear mine.

 Babywearing has been one of my most used skills as a parent.
 It has been refined and grown since I began with my oldest in a ring sling so that she would take naps.
 In the city, babywearing is our mode of transportation.
 We go places in our wraps.

 Rachel Parks is a CBWS Babywearing Consultant.
 She has 7+ years teaching experience, and 13+ years experience wearing her own children.
 She is experienced with all carrier types, as well as wearing newborns, tandem wearing, and wearing children with disabilities and special needs.
 She is a founding leader of Wear Together NYC (formerly Queens Babywearing and BWI of NYC).
 Rachel offers individual consultations and group classes.